-Whether it's stocks, real estate, bitcoin, or other assets.
+Whether it's stocks, real estate, bitcoin or other assets.
 Markets are often described as either bull or bear markets.
-Simply put, a bull market is a rising market, while in a bear market, prices are falling.
+Simply put, a bull market is a rising market, while in a bear market, prices fall.

 Markets are always in either a bull market or a bear market.
-The two together form a complete market cycle.
+Both together form a complete market cycle.
 They can be caused by fundamental economic events, especially business cycles, but also by speculation.
 In the financial market, investor expectations play an important role.

 Bull markets refer to a generally positive trend within a market.
 A bull market is characterized by a sustained increase in asset prices, investor optimism, and positive news about the market.